chendaniely/2016-pydata-carolinas-pandas/README.md

 Don't get me wrong, I use spreadsheets, but not for data analysis.

+Also, there are some notes from people who I've talked to during the conference in the `notes` folder.
+Click the `.md` file, and github will render the document on the website (like this `README.md` file you are reading now).

 # 2016-pydata-carolinas-pandas
 Material for Pandas Tutorial at Pydata Carolinas 2016